 Feel good about the fundamentals?
-Then let’s talk about the marketing issues that indicate it’s time to hire an agency partner:
+Then let’s talk about the issues that indicate it’s time to hire an agency partner:

 - You want to raise awareness of your offering to gain more customers while keeping the ones you have.